nnsee/iopshell/README.md

 ```
 key1:key1-1:value1-1,key1-2:value1-2;key2:value2
 ```
 which is a lot more painless to write out.
+Of course, if you prefer, you can still use fully JSON-formatted text - either works.

 See the `help` command for further info.